Introduction: Attila the Hun – Beyond the Scourge of God

 Devastating the Eastern Roman Empire (441–447 CE)

 Attila’s campaigns against the Eastern Romans demonstrated Hunnic superiority.
-In 441–442 CE, forces swept through Danube provinces, capturing cities like Viminacium and Singidunum (modern Belgrade).
-Peace negotiations brought increased tribute—from 350 pounds of gold annually to 2,100 pounds.
+In 441–442 CE, forces swept through Danube provinces, capturing Viminacium, Singidunum (modern Belgrade), and Naissus (modern Niš, birthplace of Constantine).
+Priscus describes the ruins of Naissus with its churches plundered and the streets overgrown.
+Peace negotiations in 443 CE brought increased tribute—from 350 pounds of gold annually to 2,100 pounds.

-In 447 CE, Attila launched an even deeper invasion, capturing over seventy cities in the Balkans, including Marcianopolis, Philippopolis, and Arcadiopolis.
-Hunnic forces reached within sight of Constantinople itself.
+In 447 CE, Attila launched an even deeper invasion.
+A major earthquake had weakened Constantinople’s walls, so the Eastern Romans were desperate.
+Hunnic forces captured over seventy cities in the Balkans, including Marcianopolis, Philippopolis, and Arcadiopolis.
+They reached within sight of Constantinople itself, but lacked the siege capability to take the Theodosian Walls.
 Emperor Theodosius II agreed to humiliating terms: annual tribute of 2,100 pounds of gold, arrears of 6,000 pounds, and a five-day buffer zone south of the Danube.
 These campaigns extracted enormous wealth, demonstrated Roman weakness, and secured Attila’s southern frontier.
+The Eastern Empire would spend years rebuilding.

 The Gallic Campaign and Battle of the Catalaunian Plains (451 CE)

-In 451 CE, Attila turned westward, claiming the Western emperor’s sister Honoria had offered him marriage and half the empire.
-Leading perhaps 30,000–100,000 warriors, he crossed the Rhine and swept through Gaul, burning Metz, Reims, and Strasbourg.
-Orléans held out until a coalition army arrived—commanded by the Roman general Flavius Aetius and Visigothic King Theodoric I.
+In 451 CE, Attila turned westward.
+The immediate pretext was a letter from Honoria, sister of Western Emperor Valentinian III, who offered herself in marriage to Attila along with half the empire as dowry (though this was likely a desperate plea to escape an arranged marriage).
+Leading perhaps 30,000–100,000 warriors (ancient records vary wildly), Attila crossed the Rhine and swept through Gaul.
+He burned Metz, Reims, and Strasbourg.
+Orléans held out until a coalition army arrived—commanded by the Roman general Flavius Aetius and Visigothic King Theodoric I. Aetius had spent years as a hostage among the Huns and knew their tactics.

 Invasion of Italy and the Meeting with Pope Leo I (452 CE)